Understanding What a Reverse Mortgage Calculator Really Tells You

-A lot of people open a reverse mortgage calculator thinking it will give them a single magic number but the truth is, these tools tell you more than most people expect.
-If you’ve ever wondered how much of your home equity you might be able to access later in life, running a quick reverse mortgage calculation is one of the simplest ways to start exploring that possibility especially if the tool doesn’t ask for personal details.
+A lot of people open a reverse mortgage calculator thinking it will give them a single magic number.
+However, the truth is that these tools reveal much more than most people expect.
+If you’ve ever wondered how much of your home equity you might be able to access later in life, running a quick reverse mortgage calculation is one of the simplest ways to start exploring that possibility.
+This is especially true since the tool doesn’t ask for personal details.

-But understanding what the calculator is actually showing you is where the real value is.
+But understanding what the calculator is actually showing you is where the real value lies.

 What a Reverse Mortgage Calculator Actually Measures